-Land is of 'Community Value' if, in our opinion, the current or recent main use of the property furthers the social well-being or social interests of the local community, and it is realistic to think that a future use (whether or not the same as the present use) could also do so.
+The land is of 'Community Value' if, in our opinion, the current or recent main use of the property furthers the social well-being or social interests of the local community, and it is realistic to think that a future use (whether the same as the present use) could also do so.
 Only certain groups can nominate, and some properties are exempt from being listed.

 If a property is placed on the list of 'Assets of Community Value', the owner cannot dispose of it without first letting us know.
 If we do not receive a request from a community group to be treated as a potential bidder within six weeks of the owner letting us know, they can proceed with the sale/lease.